daveho/RandomStuff/Episode0a/assembly.md

 in.
 (Ask me how I know this...)

 So, here is the assembly procedure that I have found works acceptably.
-It's still going to be a pain in the butt, but no more so than taking a dremel to a M48T59Y-70PC1.
+It's still going to be a pain in the butt, but (IMO) no more so than taking a dremel to a M48T59Y-70PC1.

 ### Step 1: pins in breadboard, lower PCB on pins